Online Open-set Semi-supervised Object Detection with Dual Competing Head: Related Work

-\textbf{Semi-supervised object detection.} Semi-Supervised Object Detection (SSOD) methods aim to improve object detection performance with unlabeled data.
-Some basic SSOD technologies are transferred from semi-supervised image classification tasks~\cite{sohn2020fixmatch} such as data augmentation~\cite{berthelot2019mixmatch, bochkovskiy2020yolov4}, teacher-student framework~\cite{sohn2020simple}, and exponential moving average (EMA)~\cite{tarvainen2017mean} to generate valuable and high-quality pseudo labels for training the model.
-Recent SSOD works are also focusing on the unique problems which only appear in object detection, such as solving the class-wise imbalance~\cite{liuunbiased} problem, improving localization reliability in pseudo label~\cite{li2022rethinking,xu2021end,li2022pseco}, applying dynamic pseudo label threshold~\cite{wang2022consistent}, and using dense learnable regions rather than hard pseudo labels~\cite{zhou2022dense,li2022dtg}.
-However, these methods have not considered the presence of OOD instances in unlabeled data.
-Our experimental results show that just directly accepting all the pseudo labels with high confidence scores without filtering the outliers underutilize the open-set data.
-Moreover, by filtering OOD instances, the SSOD methods can be further improved~\cite{liu2022open}.
+Semi-Supervised Object Detection (SSOD) methods aim to improve object detection performance with unlabeled data.
+Some basic SSOD technologies are transferred from semi-supervised image classification tasks such as data augmentation~\cite{berthelot2019mixmatch}, teacher-student framework~\cite{sohn2020simple}, and exponential moving average (EMA)~\cite{tarvainen2017mean}.
+Recent SSOD research addresses unique object detection problems, such as class-wise imbalance~\cite{liuunbiased}, localization reliability~\cite{li2022rethinking,xu2021end,li2022pseco}, dynamic thresholding~\cite{wang2023consistent}, and using dense learnable regions over hard pseudo-labels~\cite{zhou2022dense}.
+However, these methods neglect the presence of OOD instances in open-set unlabeled data.
+It has been shown that pseudo-labels containing OODs lead to the semantic expansion problem and affect the performance~\cite{liu2022open}.